venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 ![store report gif](/store_report.gif)

 As many of you might know, jQuery is a JavaScript library, which allows you to select DOM elements using the CSS selectors syntax.
-To me, jQuery works as a bridge that connects the two sides between the front end and the back end.
+To me, jQuery works as a bridge that connects the two sides and plays its role as a middleman who actively communicates between the front end and the back end service.

-Although jQuery has became much less popular in recent years, I still want to talk about it since I found it is very user friendly and super simple to pick up, especially if you are new to web developement and is looking for a quick way to learn and build an interactive web application.
+Although jQuery has became much less popular in recent years, it is still playing a big part in the JavaScript ecosystem and has been used by a lot of people, and I personally found it is very user friendly and super simple to pick up, especially if you are new to web development and are looking for a quick way to learn and build an interactive web application.
 I learned jQuery from the ground up in a week and was amazed by how powerful the jQuery functions are, and I managed to build my first (super naive) full-stack web application by reading the API documentation.

-In the following part, I would like to talk through some of the use cases with implementation details to generate dynamic reports using jQuery.
+In the following part, I would like to talk through some handy use cases with the implementation details to generate dynamic reports.

-### Use Case 1: Populate a Bootstrap Table by Query MySQL Database
+### Use Case 1: Populate a Bootstrap Table by Querying MySQL Database

 * <h4>report.js</h4>

-In Javascript, generate a bootstrap table by querying data from the JSON object in the backend Flask server, with specification of url and columns as core properties, in addition to more customizeable table options to be found in this [Bootstrap API Doc](https://bootstrap-table-docs3.wenzhixin.net.cn/documentation/).
+In JavaScript, you can use bootstrapTable() method to populate a table with <b>columns</b> specified, by querying data through an <b>url</b> to get the JSON object from the backend Flask server.
+The bootstrapTable() method is powerful because it allows many customizeable table options, which can be found in this [Bootstrap API Doc](https://bootstrap-table-docs3.wenzhixin.net.cn/documentation/).

 ```javascript
 $("#report1-table1").bootstrapTable({